Debit Credit Method of Preparing BRS

 Calculate the difference of both the sides and put that amount on the side having short total.
 Give the name of that side having short total to the bank balance as per the other book i.e. Cash book or Pass Book (as the case may be).

-Summary of Debit Credit method of BRS:
+Summary of Debit Credit Method of Preparing BRS

 (a) Start with one bank balance,